guettli/programming-guidelines/README.rst

 Write the creation of test data once and use it for both: presentions and automated tests.

 Do not use random data for testing.
-It just makes no sense: tests should be reproducable.
+It just makes no sense: tests should be reproducible.

 If your application is multi-tenant (support multible clients), then you need a demo tenant.
 All automated tests should use this tenant.